tadduzz/mcp/README.md

 # MCP MariaDB Server

 The MCP MariaDB Server provides a Model Context Protocol (MCP) interface for managing and querying MariaDB databases, supporting both standard SQL operations and advanced vector/embedding-based search.
-Designed for use with AI assistants (like Cascade), it enables seamless integration of AI-driven data workflows with relational and vector databases.
+Designed for use with AI assistants, it enables seamless integration of AI-driven data workflows with relational and vector databases.

 ---